redhat-developer/intellij-knative/USAGE_DATA.md

     * action name
     * action duration time
     * action error message (in case of exception)
+    * action specific data if applicable (see details below)
+* when connecting to a cluster
+  * Kubernetes version
+  * flag for Kubernetes/OpenShift cluster
+  * OpenShift version
 * when plugin is shut down

+### Actions operating on tekton resources
+* resource kind
+* creation/update of a resource